-- 25. III.A.1 Growth and Decline of Targeted Student Populations: 2017-18 Enrollment: In the most current year measured (2017-18) our targeted population has gone down from the previous year by about 8% approximately the same drop experienced by the college.
-However, our numbers for 17-18 are equivalent to the number of targeted students we had in 2013-14. - 26.
-III.A.2 Targeted Student Populations: Growth and Decline: - 27.
-III.B.1 Closing the Student Equity Gap: Success Rates: We have continued to implement the strategies we set forth last year particularly partnering with the Tutorial Center and utilizing the PricewaterhouseCoopers (PWC, a multinational CPA firm)career nights as a showcase for opportunities in our discipline.
+III.C Success, Non-Success and Withdraw Rates: We have continued to implement the strategies we set forth last year - particularly partnering with the Tutorial Center and utilizing the

+PricewaterhouseCoopers (PWC, a multinational CPA firm)career nights as a showcase for opportunities in our discipline.
 Our success rate for our targeted population has increased to 61% in the current reporting year, and based on our SLO analysis, it appears that the use of the Tutorial Center may be one of the key reasons.
 We plan to continue those efforts with the goal that we achieve a success rate similar to our overall population.
 Several of our faculty members have utilized De Anza's Adjunct Study Skills program in recent years, and we strongly support attempts to continue to fund this valuable program.
 We believe this program contributes to student success in our Accounting courses.

 Moreover, one of our faculty has taken on a new course of study in his graduate program that is designed to better capture the non-traditional learner and we plan to utilize his ideas as we go forward in closing the equity gap.
-During the Fall 2018 quarter, one of our full-time, tenured instructors completed a course entitled Culturally Responsive Teaching offered via Johns Hopkins University and will be disseminating the applicable pedagogical information to colleagues over the coming months.

-- 28. III.B.2 Closing the Student Equity Gap: Withdrawal Rates: - 29.
-III.B.3 Closing the Student Equity Gap: 2017-18 Gap: - 30.
-III.C Action Plan for Targeted Group(s): In addition to using the Tutorial Center and taking advantage of faculty expertise, we plan to ut - 31.
-III.D Departmental Equity Planning and Progress: We are encouraged by the increase of the success rate in our targeted students despite declining enrollments over the past few years and continue to utilize the PWC recruiting as a key tool in increasing our numbers and success.
-It should be added, that it was and continues to be, a number of former students, now at PWC, who happen to be part of the targeted population who have been the strongest advocates for bringing their opportunities to our program. - 32.
-III.E Assistance Needed to close Equity Gap: - 33.
-III.F Integrated Plan goals: current student equity data and action plan: - 34.
-IV.A Cycle 2 PLOAC Summary (since June 30, 2014): We have assessed 100% of our PLO statements - 35.
-IV.B Cycle 2 SLOAC Summary (since June 30, 2014): All major transfer courses (Acct 1A, 1B and 1C) plus the bulk of our popular courses (Acct 51A, 51B 52,66,67A,67B,68,75,86,87AH,AI,AJ)- fifteen total courses to date.
-We still have four courses (Acct 64,73,88,105) to complete which we expect to have. - 36.
+III.D Equity Planning and Support: In addition to using the Tutorial Center and taking advantage of faculty expertise, we will continue to do early assessment for quantitative literacy in our Accounting 1A which can be a challenge for many of our targeted students.

+III.E Departmental Equity Planning and Progress: We are encouraged by the increase of the success rate in our targeted students despite declining enrollments over the past few years and continue to utilize the PWC recruiting as a key tool in increasing our numbers and success.
+It should be added, that it was and continues to be, a number of former students, now at PWC, who happen to be part of the targeted population who have been the strongest advocates for bringing their opportunities to our program.

+III.F Assistance Needed to close Equity Gap: Yes

+IV.
+A. SLOAC Summary:

+IV.B Assessment Planning:

 V.A Budget Trends: The Accounting Department continues to be a robust, key program within the Division and the institution.
-Our headcount was 5134 in 2017-18 with productivity of 564 which is essentially unchanged from 2016-17 where our headcount was 5174 and productivity was 562 but still significantly higher than the campus productivity average of 494 in the most recent year so we have remained relatively productive and have managed our course offerings accordingly though we are working on improving both enrollment and productivity going forward.
+Our headcount was 4432 in 2018-19 with productivity of 567.